 Research on energy efficient urban housing for China was carried out with MIT and Chinese colleagues for five years and is summarized in a book he coauthored.
 Research was focused on design tools and optimum control for hybrid natural ventilation/ mechanical cooling with design collaborations for several new buildings in three areas of China.There has been an ongoing program in India to develop passive designs using ventilation and night cooling for new housing for low-income families in Gujarat.
 Working with a NGO, small scale demonstration buildings as well as new single and multi-story buildings have been constructed and are being evaluated.
 These are also being used to evaluate different roof systems with double skin vents and thermal mass.
 Research is also underway to develop a novel low-cost evaporative cooling system to preserve farm produce in East Africa and in India.

-Glicksman is a consultant to numerous agencies and companies, the principal investigator on several research projects, and a member of the ASHRAE, AIChE, and ASME.
+Glicksman is a consultant to numerous agencies and companies, most recently the World Bank, He has been awarded the ASME Melville Medal and the ASME Heat Transfer Memorial Award.
+He is a fellow of the ASME and ASHRAE.
 He is the author of more than two hundred articles published in refereed journals or proceedings and two books.